Gtoyos/toyos.dev/toyos/static/files/markdown/apuntesTProg.md

     <tagname>Content goes here...</tagname>

 An **html element** is everything from the start tag to the end tag.
-Es importante notar que algunos elementos no tienen contenido.
-Como el < br>, estos no tienen un end tag!!!
+Es importante notar que algunos elementos no tienen contenido. ¡¡¡Como el < br>, estos no tienen un end tag!!!

 > All HTML documents must start with a document type declaration: < !DOCTYPE html>.
 The HTML document itself begins with < html> and ends with < /html>.
 The visible part of the HTML document is between < body> and < /body>.
 The < !DOCTYPE> declaration is not case sensitive.